 Dry Eye Treatment

-There’s no cure for Dry Eye Syndrome.
-Unfortunately, it’s not a condition that you can see coming either.
-But once you’re diagnosed properly, you and your eye care professional can do things to prevent and treat severe symptoms.
+There is no cure for Dry Eye Syndrome.
+Unfortunately, it is not a condition that you can see coming either.
+But once you are diagnosed properly, you and your eye care professional can do things to prevent and treat severe symptoms.
 Dry eye does not discriminate either.
 If you live in the right environment or sit in front of the computer all day, dry eye can easily develop.
 Here are a few things you can do before you begin to experience serious symptoms:

 Treatment Options for Dry Eye